EricStratosphere/Food-Inventory-System/README.md

 ### **📊 Comprehensive Overview**
 A well-structured overview of the inventory provides users with clear insights into their food stock.
 Items are categorized by **food type** and **storage location**, including refrigerators, freezers, pantries, and other designated areas, facilitating easy access and efficient inventory management.

-### **📂 Export Inventory as CSV**
+### **📄 Export Inventory as PDF**
-Users can **export their inventory data as a CSV file**, allowing for easy record-keeping, sharing, or further analysis in spreadsheet applications such as Microsoft Excel or Google Sheets.
-This feature ensures flexibility in managing and reviewing food stock outside the application.
+Users can export their inventory data as a PDF file, allowing for easy record-keeping, sharing, or printing.
+This feature ensures flexibility in managing and reviewing food stock outside the application, with a clean and professional format suitable for documentation.

 ### **🖥️ User-Friendly Interface**
 Designed for ease of use, the system features an intuitive and user-friendly interface.
 Whether adding new food items, updating existing ones, or monitoring expiration statuses, users can navigate the system effortlessly.
 The logical data structure ensures a seamless and efficient user experience.